 Any database application eventually hits hardware limits as the database becomes more and more busy.
 A DBA must evaluate whether it is possible to tune the application or reconfigure the server to avoid these bottlenecks, or whether more hardware resources are required.
 System bottlenecks typically arise from these sources:

 Disk seeks.
 It takes time for the disk to find a piece of data.
 With modern disks, the mean time for this is usually lower than 10ms, so we can in theory do about 100 seeks a second.
 This time improves slowly with new disks and is very hard to optimize for a single table.
 The way to optimize seek time is to distribute the data onto more than one disk.

 CPU cycles.
-When we have the data in main memory, we need to process it to get our result.
-Having small tables compared to the amount of memory is the most common limiting factor.
+When the data is in main memory, we must process it to get our result.
+Having large tables compared to the amount of memory is the most common limiting factor.
 But with small tables, speed is usually not the problem.

 Memory bandwidth.
 When the CPU needs more data than can fit in the CPU cache, main memory bandwidth becomes a bottleneck.
 This is an uncommon bottleneck for most systems, but one to be aware of.